DgtlBureau/personiway_knowledge_hub/src/posts/blog/fieldops_automation_checklist.md

 authorImage: '/assets/images/author/personiway.webp'
 ---

-# 🧰 FieldOps Automation Checklist: When Is It Time to Automate?
+# 🧰 Field Operations Automation Checklist

 Managing field service operations — whether in HVAC, BMS, or commercial building maintenance — can feel like spinning plates.
 When you're stuck in endless spreadsheets, radio calls, or lost work orders, it may be time to stop firefighting and start automating.